-Panasonic G80 versus Panasonic GH4
+Panasonic G80 vs GH4

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2014.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2014.
 Both the G80 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G80 has a resolution of 15.8 megapixel, whereas the GH4 provides 15.9 MP.
+The G80 has a resolution of 15.8 megapixels, whereas the GH4 provides 15.9 MP.

-Body comparison: Panasonic G80 vs Panasonic GH4
+Body comparison: Panasonic G80 vs GH4

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (9 percent) than the Panasonic G80.
 Moreover, the GH4 is markedly heavier (11 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.